audacity/audacity/lib-src/libscorealign/README.txt

 Audio_file_reader subclass uses libsndfile to read in samples and convert them to float.
 It does its own conversion to mono.

-When scorealign is used in Audacity, a different subclass of Audio_reader will call into Audacity using a Mixer object to retrieve samples from selected tracks.
+When scorealign is used in Sneedacity, a different subclass of Audio_reader will call into Sneedacity using a Mixer object to retrieve samples from selected tracks.

 For use from the command line, scorealign has a module main.cpp that